ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 ##conducts a new technology tree search combining ratchet, fues, drift and automatic stopping criteria, runs an additonal round of branch swapping on shortest trees, makes the consensus and save it in NEXUS with branch lenthgs
 ```

 ## B. Implementing alternative gap treatments

-TNT considers the GAPS as 5th state by default.
-If you want to treat them as missing data (for example if you have recoded them as absence/presence data), before opening the matrix select:
+TNT considers the **GAPS as 5th state by default**.
+If you want to treat them as missing data (for example if you have recoded them as absence/presence data), **before** opening the matrix select:

 ```
 >nstates NOGAPS;